-St. Salvator is a city landmark, a large majestic church set at one end of Charles Bridge, proudly marking the entrance to the Old Town.
+St. Salvator is a city landmark, a majestic church set at one end of Charles Bridge, marking the entrance to the Old Town.

-The Jesuits built St. Salvator Church in the Gothic style between 1578-1601, although important Baroque features were added between 1649-1654.
-Famous architects Lurago, Caratti and Kanka were all involved in its construction.
+The Jesuits built St. Salvator Church in the Gothic style between 1578-1601, with significant Baroque features added between 1649-1654.
+The celebrated architects Lurago, Caratti and Kanka were all involved in its construction.

-Today, the church is considered one of the most valuable examples of early-Baroque architecture in Prague.
-It has a beautiful Baroque facia, with porticos decorated with sand-stone sculptures of saints by Jan Jirí Bendl.
+Today the church is considered one of the most valuable examples of early-Baroque architecture in Prague.
+It has a beautiful facade, with porticos decorated with sand-stone sculptures of saints by Jan Jirí Bendl.
 A niche in the wall houses a sculpture of the Virgin Mary.

-Inside St. Salvator Church there are three very high aisles, with galleries, and a dome painted with frescos.
+St. Salvator is deceptively large inside.
+It has three very high aisles, with galleries, and a stunning dome painted with frescos.

-St. Salvator has not one, but two magnificent organs.
+St. Salvator boasts not one, but two magnificent organs.
 These have been recently restored and both are played at Mass and during classical music concerts, which run throughout the year.